thekalinga/thekalinga.in/_posts/2019-09-20-manufatucturing-consent/2019-09-20-manufatucturing-consent.md

 Nothing.
 You get no details about these important factors

 They simply have a four page memo, which has tables that says this is what we found.
-Almost all polls atleast give detailed breakdown, voter criteria, but this one does not even bother giving you that information.
+Almost all polls atleast give detailed breakdown, sampling criteria, but this one does not even bother giving you that information.

 It just shares the conclusions on what percentage of votes each of democratic primary candidate will get in Iowa